zachblume/viable/README.md

 viable

-a little exploration of a simpler stack for building web apps
+stack for building serverful web apps using only javascript and sql

 - frontend (vite spa mode + pages)
 - api (vinxi)